sinamsv/NeuroFlowStudio/README.md

 # 🧠✨ NeuroFlow Studio

+> ⚠️ MVP Status
+This is an MVP focused on real-time performance and quick iteration.
+The code is intentionally single-file and optimized for low latency between PyTorch and Pygame.
+Expect rapid changes and occasional rough edges; refactors and multi-file structure are planned for future versions.

 Welcome to **NeuroFlow Studio**! 👋

 If you've ever wanted to visually experiment with artificial intelligence and see how different neural network architectures perform, you're in the right place.
 Think of it as a local, high-performance version of TensorFlow Playground, but completely powered by **PyTorch**! 🔥